|Thursday, August 17, 1911

 Chairman Englehart returned to Toronto, but the Grand Trunk officials will continue west for a trip over the system.

-It is not impossible that Mr. Englehart will make an announcement regarding the agreement by which the Grand Trunk Railway will receive running rights over the Temiskaming and Ontario Railway from North Bay to the present terminal point at Cochrane.
+It is not impossible that Mr. Englehart will make an announcement regarding the agreement by which the Grand Trunk Railway will receive running rights over the Temiskaming and Northern Ontario Railway from North Bay to the present terminal point at Cochrane.

 The agreement is formulated so as to be mutually advantageous to both parties and it is rumored that the Government road and the Grand Trunk are planning later to erect a union station at North Bay.